-We woke at 05:00 and choked down some coffee and breakfast before heading out in the darkness with full packs and no idea where the approach trail was! 😉 Once we were halfway to the ridge I finally located the beaten trail (we were too far climbers left) and we followed that trail via headlamp to the ridge.
+We woke at 05:00 and choked down some coffee and breakfast before heading out in the darkness with full packs and no idea where the approach trail was!
+Once we were halfway to the ridge I finally located the beaten trail (we were too far climbers left) and we followed that trail via headlamp to the ridge.
 What followed was the most delightful climb of my life.
-Under a brilliant rising sun and a clear, calm fall day we tackled the NE ridge of one of the Rockies highest peaks head on.
+Under a brilliant rising sun and a clear, calm day we tackled the NE ridge of one of the Rockies highest peaks head on.
 Up to the red band we found the route fairly benign – maybe moderate to difficult scrambling.

-At the red band things got a bit more serious.
-Still mostly difficult scrambling I could see how any ice or snow could quickly make things very spicy on this steep section.
-We made our way up the north face more than the ridge at first and in order to break through the red band and then traversed immediately climbers left, back onto the ridge where the climbing was exhilarating.
+At the red band things got more serious.
+Still mostly difficult scrambling, I could see how any ice or snow could quickly make things very spicy on this steep section.
+We made our way up the north face more than the ridge at first in order to break through the red band and then traversed immediately climber’s left, back onto the ridge where the exposure and terrain was absolutely exhilarating.

 The east face exposure on our left took my breath away as I climbed higher and higher – I felt so alive, the exposure making it necessary to concentrate on nothing other than my immediate environment – the cool breeze on my skin, the call of a bird circling beneath and the still warmth of the sun on my face.
 It was in a word – awesome.

 The grey band came too quickly but I wasn’t even 100% sure I was in it until I was above it and looking over at the summit above.
-I still had some seriously exposed terrain left but it looked solid and fun.
-I think I may have found a way around the grey band 5.5 crux by traversing a slight overhang on climbers right before climbing through a nice chimney with good holds.
+I still had some seriously exposed terrain remaining but it looked solid and fun.
+I think I may have found a way around the grey band 5.5 crux by traversing a slight overhang on climber’s right before climbing through a chimney with solid and well placed holds.

-Kev was behind me and didn’t immediately find my alternate route.
-He wanted a belay up the other route but I convinced him to try mine and he solo’d it no problem.
+Kev was behind me and didn’t immediately find my route.
+He wanted a belay but I convinced him to try where I ascended and he soloed it no problem.
 Kev doesn’t think we did anything harder than 5.4 so maybe we somehow avoided the 5.5 crux or our perfect conditions just made it seem easier.
 I don’t care either way.
 It was one of the best mornings of my life climbing that ridge on that beautiful mountain, in those perfect conditions on our own with no other teams anywhere else on the mountain.

 The views in all directions were mind blowing and we were enjoying it all by ourselves.
 No snow or ice impeded our efforts on the ascent – what little there was could be easily avoided.
 We were so incredibly lucky to enjoy such a grand summit on an amazing fall day late in the climbing season.
 I’ll never forget it.

-After snapping many photographs of familiar and unfamiliar peaks all around the “big A”, we turned our attention to our next objective – Lunette Peak.
-This would prove to be a much harder and longer day than we were expecting at this point.
+After snapping many photographs of familiar and unfamiliar peaks all around, we turned our attention to our next objective – Lunette Peak.
+This would prove to be a much harder and longer day than we were expecting.
 As it turned out, climbing the northeast ridge of Assiniboine is much more straightforward and even ‘easy’ in good conditions, than descending the SW face with a side trip up Lunette, especially if you are descending it ‘blind’ – i.e. not ascending it first.

 The Egress – Lunette Peak

 The shortest term I can use to describe the SW face is “harrowing”.
 A few more?
-“Loose“, “Exposed“, “Loose“… It was quite nasty.
-By the time we finally got low enough to re-ascend Lunette we both knew that we weren’t getting back quite as quickly as we thought.
-We had already rapped twice just to get here and although there were some cairns (thank goodness), they didn’t avoid some pretty serious terrain.
+“Loose“, “Exposed“, “Loose“.
+It was quite nasty, honestly.
+By the time we finally got low enough to ascend Lunette Peak we both knew that we weren’t getting down as quickly as we initially thought.
+We had already rapped twice just to get here and although there were some cairns (thank goodness), we still ended up in some pretty serious terrain.

-On the second rap the terrain was so bloody loose I knocked a pretty big rock onto the rap route while setting up.
+On the second rap the terrain was so bloody loose I knocked a rock onto the rap route while setting up the rope.
 The rocks crashed onto the coils of rope I’d thrown down and I was shocked to find the rope cut clean through at the ends when I rapped down!!
 If that rock fell while I was on rappel I wouldn’t be here right now.
 Very scary stuff.
-It was so loose I knocked pretty big rocks down the face below just by walking past them without even touching them.
+It was so loose I knocked big rocks down the face below just by walking past them without even touching them.
 I carry some good bruises from this descent at the time of writing this report.

 We had a long day still ahead of us descending the rest of the SW face and hiking back to the truck – not to mention the drive back home due to work commitments the next day for Kev.
 After a brief summit break we headed back down Lunette to our waiting gear.
-The down-climbing wasn’t terrible but I got lucky finding that route because there was no evidence of prior parties on it and lots of rappel stations in other locations on Lunette.
+The down climbing wasn’t terrible but I got lucky finding that route because there was no evidence of prior parties on it and lots of rappel stations in other locations on Lunette.
 Like all the down climbing on the SW face of Assiniboine, it was very, very loose.

 We struggled slowly down the massive SW face inching ever so slowly towards Lunette lake and freedom.
 But freedom didn’t come easily for us.
 We rapped a third time and still had to find routes down a seemingly endless line of cliff bands and loose gullies.
 We were thankful for cairns, orange flagging and even red paint on the rocks but even with all these route markers it was hard to navigate such a loose and complicated route that we didn’t ascend.
 IMHO unless you are chasing the 11000ers I wouldn’t bother with Lunette.
 It’s views are nothing compared to Assiniboine and the ridge route is so much better than the manky crud on the SW face that I would suggest avoiding this face all together if possible.
 It’s certainly easier to descend it if you scramble up it too, but you’ll need at least one or two raps anyway on descent.
-It’s not the ‘scramble’ that I’ve read it is.
-I’ve done many mangy, nasty scramble routes in my hundreds of peaks but this one takes the cake.
+I’ve done many manky, nasty scrambles in my hundreds of peaks but this one takes the cake – truly.

 After hours and hours of stressful and painfully slow down climbing we were finally in the last exit gully before the lake.
 Right?
 Wrong!
 As the sun set and we strapped on our headlamps we still weren’t even at the lake yet!
 Wow.
 What followed was a nasty bushwhack in the dark – no trail that we could find!
 We tried desperately to get to the lake but even started to run into cliff bands in the forest!
 Finally we had a stroke of genius / luck and broke onto a hard scree slope on the south side of the lake that ran through the cliffs all the way to the lakeshore.
 We had to guess at the route by now, because it was pitch black out by this point in our day.